 Electronic cigarettes (e-cigarettes) are devices that produce a vapour which is breathed in.
-The process is similar to smoking, except you don’t have to burn the tobacco.
+The process, also known as vaping, is similar to smoking, except you don’t have to burn the tobacco.

 E-cigarettes are often promoted as a healthier option, but this may not be the case.
 Many e-cigarettes still contain nicotine as well as other potentially harmful chemicals such as ammonia that are breathed into your lungs and very quickly absorbed into your body.
 Smokers inhale so much and so frequently that we just don’t know what the impacts of these chemicals will be.
 However, we do know e-cigarettes containing nicotine are addictive, just like tobacco.